Obstetrical Scans

 What does second-trimester ultrasound look for?

 As a routine part of your second-trimester care, a high-frequency ultrasound will check your baby’s vital organs and growth to ensure everything is developing normally.
+It will also check fetal anatomy, the placenta, and amniotic fluid.
 This ultrasound can be performed transabdominally or transvaginally, based on your specific care needs.

 Are ultrasound growth scans accurate?